busshi/POC_octolo/README.md

-## Clock
+### Clock

-A simple clock build with VueJS and Django using nginx inside Docker containers
+A simple numeric clock build with VueJS and Django using nginx inside Docker containers

-### Usage
+## Usage

 - `make` will run containers in detach mode
 - `make log` to see containers logs